 No. Many rewards cards waive the annual fee in the first year, but even when they don't, they generally don't count toward your minimum spend.
 The same thing goes for any other financing-related fees like interest and late payments.

-Your cardholder contract spells out exactly what does and does not count towards your minimum spend, and this can sometimes vary a bit by card.
-But in general, things like cash advances, annual fees, and interest charges don’t count.
-Buying gift cards, prepaid cards, or reloading gift cards may also not count either, depending on the bank.
+Your cardholder contract spells out exactly what does and does not count toward your minimum spend, and this can sometimes vary a bit by card.
+But in general, things like cash advances, annual fees and interest charges don't count.
+Buying gift cards, prepaid cards or reloading gift cards may also not count either, depending on the bank.